Flame of the Forest - Butea Monosperma - Palash Tree - Some Uses and Health Benefits

 Crush flowers in milk, add sugar and drink 3 to 4 spoons per day for a month.

-Make infusion of the flowers by soaking them in water overnight.
+Make an infusion of the flowers by soaking them in water overnight.
 Drink 1 cup every morning.
 Continue till cured.

 - Intestinal Worms